 Rug Pulls & Exploits

 This is usually common with DeFi staking.
 Rug pulls occur when developers behind a project steal all the funds.
 Exploits involve hackers taking advantage of vulnerabilities in the protocol.
-Both can lead to the loss of staked assets.

 Read this guide to learn more about crypto staking safety.